Gbemisola23/NaijaNetherlands/README.md

             ![Comment Signin](readme_img/comment_signin.png)

-        * Upon signup/signin the user can leave a comment.
+        * Upon signup/signin the user can create,edit or delete a comment.
             ![Comment Signin](readme_img/leave_comment.png)

     * ### **Comment Approval**
-        * There is a notification that shows after the user has submitted a comment.
+        * There is a notification that shows after the user has submitted, edited and deleted comments.

             ![Comment Approval](readme_img/comment_approval.png)